In 2005, Ari Meisel was diagnosed with Crohn’s disease

 The next book is on its way

-Ari has had so many further questions from readers as they applied the ideas in his book that he’s begun work on a third book, which will profile the tools, processes, and techniques that he is using as he starts his new company.
+Ari has had so many further questions from readers as they applied the ideas in his book that he decided to publish a third book, which profiles the tools, processes, and techniques that he is using as he starts his new company (published September 2016).